-For 2007 bottled water in New Jersey generally met regulatory standards promulgated to ensure a safe, wholesome, and truthfully labeled product.
+For 2009, bottled water in New Jersey generally met regulatory standards promulgated to ensure a safe, wholesome, and truthfully labeled product.
 Over the past ten years, bottled water quality has continually improved in meeting or exceeding regulatory standards.
-The DHSS will continue to closely monitor bottled water quality and safety through spot check sampling, with a significant emphasis on imported products, and through review of the required laboratory test submissions.
+The DHSS will continue to closely monitor bottled water quality and safety through spot check sampling, with a significant emphasis on imported products, and thorough review of the required laboratory test submissions.

 Although bottled water is not considered a "high risk food," continued regulatory oversight is necessary in part due to the explosive growth in the bottled water industry.
 This growth, for more than a decade, has placed bottled water in nearly every supermarket and vending machine, where dozens of brands compete for consumer dollars.
-In the coming years, industry experts anticipate that bottled water will be second only to soda as the United States beverage of choice.
+In the coming years, industry experts anticipate that bottled water will be second only to soda as the beverage of choice in the United States.

-The DHSS is also partnering with the International Bottled Water Association and the 13 licensed bulk/bottled water firms in New Jersey to bolster food defense initiatives.
+The DHSS is also partnering with the International Bottled Water Association and the 17 licensed bulk/bottled water firms in New Jersey to bolster food defense initiatives.
 Based upon vulnerability assessments, food defense experts are in consensus that bottled water is one of the most likely targeted food products by potential terrorists.
-The primary goal of this partnership is to targetharden the 13 facilities in order to foil or deter potential tampering or terrorism.
-Food defense/food security assessments were conducted during the five bottled water facility inspections in 2007.
+The primary goal of this partnership is to focus attention on the 17 facilities in order to foil or deter potential tampering or terrorism.
+Food defense/food security assessments were conducted during one of the bottled water facility inspections in 2009.
 Furthermore, aggressive enforcement action on imported bottled water products furthered DHSS' food security initiatives.
+The elevated arsenic found in one imported brand of mineral water validates these initiatives.

 New firms are continually entering the market and require additional focused surveillance.
-Source waters that could potentially be contaminated require on-going monitoring and the subsequent removal of any pollutants must be ensured.
+Source waters that could potentially be contaminated require on-going monitoring, and the subsequent removal of any pollutants must be ensured.
 As new water standards are introduced, systems are needed to ensure compliance.
 With continued surveillance, the quality and safety of the bottled water market in New Jersey can continue to meet all regulatory and industry standards.